Log in

 • attendance

-• what part s/he takes in clubs or out of school activity
+• how they partake in clubs or out of school activities

 • attitude to school